 Tortoises are slow growers.
-For example, the Sulcata tortoise stops growing after 5-10 years but considering its large size, which is considered a fast pace.
+For example, the Sulcata tortoise stops growing after 5-10 years, but considering its large size, it’s a fast pace.

 Hermann’s tortoises are small-sized, growing to about 7.5 inches in adulthood.
 When compared to sulcata tortoises, they’re slow growers despite taking 5-10 years to reach their full growth potential.